-If you’re a longtime runner and especially if run long races like the marathon, you’re likely well acquainted with DOMS.
-Delayed onset muscle soreness is exactly what the name implies.
+If you’re a newer runner or if you recently completed a longer race like a half or marathon, you’re probably well acquainted with the concept of ‘DOMS.’
+Delayed onset muscle soreness, or DOMS, is exactly what the name implies.
 It’s a dull pain and soreness that affects the muscles of the lower body–often the calves, quads and hamstrings–and sets in (and intensifies) in the 24 to 48 hours following a hard run or race.
 Initially they may have you wondering about injury, but there’s a difference between soreness and injury.

 article continues after advertisement